 Before finding out more about what the diet entails, become familiar with the possible symptoms of toxicity by taking the Detox Screening Quiz.

-2) Foods to Eat - Here is a list of foods to eat during a 7-day detox diet.
+2) Foods to Eat: Here is a list of foods to eat during a 7-day detox.

-3) Foods to Avoid - A list of foods to exclude on a 7-day detox diet.
+3) Foods to Avoid: A list of foods to exclude on a 7-day detox.

-4) Sample Menu Plan - Although meals made from any of the allowed detox foods are okay, it helps to have a sample menu plan with ideas on what to make.
+4) Sample Menu Plan: Although meals can be made from any of the allowed detox foods, it helps to have a sample menu plan.

 The 7-day food-based detox diet is designed for a newbie, for someone who wants to do a longer cleanse (7 to 21 days), for people who aren't able to go on a more restrictive diet due to time or work constraints, or for people who are generally exhausted and require more protein in their diet (take the adrenal fatigue quiz).
 While the plan outlined here is for 7 days, it may be followed for up to 21 days.

-There are many types of detox diets, from juice fasts to detoxes that allow three meals per day.
+There are many types of cleanses, from 3-day juice fasts to detoxes that allow three meals per day.
 While it may be tempting to make a drastic change by trying a fast, sometimes simple changes such as drinking more fluids, eating more vegetables, or eliminating wheat can have a profound effect on how we feel.
-The key is to choose the diet that best matches a person’s health, energy level, and lifestyle.
+The key is to choose the diet that best matches a person’s health, energy level and lifestyle.

 Other Steps to a Detox Diet Plan

-Diet is just one component of any well-designed detox diet.
+Diet is just one component of any well-designed cleanse.
 In addition with an eating plan, there are other important steps:

-Promote the growth of beneficial bacteria in the intestines, so that it can keep potentially harmful bacteria in check, otherwise “bad” bacteria can produce toxins that damage the intestinal lining, are absorbed into the bloodstream, and injure cell membranes in the body.
-The detox diet can often provide the nutrients needed to promote the growth of beneficial bacteria.
+3) Improve Digestion: Promote the growth of beneficial bacteria in the intestines, so that it can keep potentially harmful bacteria in check, otherwise “bad” bacteria can produce toxins that damage the intestinal lining, are absorbed into the bloodstream, and injure cell membranes in the body.
+The cleanse can often provide the nutrients needed to promote the growth of beneficial bacteria.
 Probiotics can also be supplemented.

 Most detox diets call for the removal of foods people are often sensitive to, such as wheat and gluten.
 A properly chosen diet supports the liver by providing it with protein, antioxidants, vitamin, and other nutrients so that it can detoxify efficiently.
 Supplements can also be taken, such as protein powder and vitamins, antioxidants, herbs for the liver, or detox teas.